sibos2019/dev_park/README.md

 ## Hacking

-We provide the open, collaborative software developement enviornemnt including infrastructure, communication and support to help you hack.
+We provide the open, collaborative software developement environment including infrastructure, communication and support to help you hack.
 You are enabled with AWS cloud to deploy your apps, Github to collaborate & publish your source code and Slack for support prior and during the hackathon.
 So bring your own devices, meet with your team, pick a challenge that you all believe in and hack away!

 ## Venue & Date